CatP98/Dice-Rolling-Simulator/README.md

 ## To-Do List
 - [x] Create the base simulator for a 6-sided dice.
-- [ ] Implement a 10-sided dice simulation.
+- [x] Implement a 10-sided dice simulation.
-- [ ] Allow the user to choose the number of rolls (up to 10).
+- [x] Allow the user to choose the number of rolls (up to 10).
 - [ ] Store the highest and lowest values for each session.
+  - display the highest and the lowest at the end of results . p.e.: highest 10 - critical succes / lowest 3 - Failure
-- [ ] Define and implement meanings for dice values:
+- [x] Define and implement meanings for dice values:
-    - [ ] Map meanings for value rolled (Key: dice number : Value: "meaning of Value")
+    - [x] Map meanings for value rolled (Key: dice number : Value: "meaning of Value")
 - [ ] Display results including:
     - Total rolls
     - Highest and lowest values of the session
     - Associated meanings
 - [ ] Add error handling for invalid input.
 - [ ] Write unit tests to ensure accuracy of dice rolls and logic.
-- [ ] Enhance the user interface for better readability (ASCII art for the dice rolls).
+- [x] Enhance the user interface for better readability (ASCII art for the dice rolls).
 - [ ] Update the README with instructions and examples.

 ---